pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 woods and the hard (deciduous) woods.
 Then there are different processes by which the wood is converted into pulp to receive consideration.
-First, there is the important distinction between "mechanical wood pulp"&nbsp;{%- include columnbreak.html canvas=220 col=2 -%}&nbsp;(groundwood) and "chemical wood pulp."
+First, there is the important distinction between "mechanical wood pulp" {% include columnbreak.html canvas=220 col=2 %} (groundwood) and "chemical wood pulp."
 Newsprint paper, for instance, is chiefly mechanical wood pulp; most book paper is made of chemical wood pulp.
 By different